kartik-v/yii2-icons/README.md

 ### Demo

-You can see a [demonstration here](http://demos.krajee.com/icons) on usage of this extension with documentation and examples.
+You can see a [demonstration here](http://demos.krajee.com/icons) and [API Code Documentation](https://docs.krajee.com/kartik-icons-icon) on usage of this extension with documentation and examples.

 ## Installation